thatone313/MWheeler_CS499_ePortfolio/self-assessment/index.md

 ## Growth & Next Steps

-The biggest lessons were: get the schema right, keep routes predictable, log what matters, and build features incrementally while keeping the site usable.
-If I had more time, I’d add automated tests, harden input validation, and refactor recommendations to support weighted fields and learned preferences.
-Overall, this work demonstrates the five CS outcomes in a cohesive way: I planned, communicated, implemented, secured, and iterated on a full-stack solution that delivers real value.
+The biggest lessons I learned were to design schemas correctly, keep routes predictable, log only what matters, and build new features incrementally while ensuring usability.
+If given more time, I would expand automated testing, improve input validation, and enhance the recommendation engine to support weighted scoring and adaptive learning.
+Overall, this work demonstrates all five **CS outcomes** cohesively:
+I **planned**, **communicated**, **implemented**, **secured**, and **iterated** on a full-stack application that delivers real value.

 ## Final Project Download
 The complete, fully enhanced version of the Travlr Getaways application can be downloaded below.